Luracast/Restler/PARAM.md

     @param string $name user name {@from body}

 Overrides the parameter mapping, defines where to expect the parameter from.
-Value should be one of the following
+Value should be one of the following.

  - **path** as part of url
  - **query** as part of the query string